-Jochen Fuchs provides us with some insights in this interview and the webinar (which is only available in German) on how he manages service cases in the furniture production.
+Jochen Fuchs provides us with some insights in this interview and the webinar on how he manages service cases in the furniture production.

 We focus on innovative furniture solutions that, for instance, integrate sound solutions or individually designed glass into furniture.
 We manufacture high-quality individual furniture in Pleidesheim for customers all over the world.

 Specifically, I am responsible for ensuring that the processes in the production of wooden parts run smoothly, and I also take on tasks from work preparation.
 When we decided a few years ago to invest in new machines, we immediately asked ourselves how we could digitize parts of the service process chain with a service app's help.